kedro-org/kedro/docs/source/deployment/databricks/choosing_databricks_workflow.md

   G -->|No| J[Use Databricks Deployment Workflow]
 ```

-Remember, the workflow you choose should meet the needs of your project, whether that's rapid development, notebook-based development, or production-ready deployment.
-Always consider these factors and your own familiarity with Kedro when choosing your workflow.
+Remember, the right workflow is the one that aligns best with your project's requirements, whether that's quick development, notebook-based coding, or a production-ready setup.
+Make sure to consider these factors alongside your comfort level with Kedro when making your decision.